Exostellar-Labs/docs/usage/config.toml-user-guide.md

 * marketplace: "x-spot-marketplace"
 * metering: "x-spot-metering"

-**Default**: If neither the designated 'marketplace' or 'metering' string are matched, Compute Optimizer will assume a floating key should be passed
+**Default**: If neither the designated 'marketplace' or 'metering' string are matched, X-Infrastructure Optimizer will assume a floating key should be passed